Your Privacy is Our Priority

 Legitimate Interest where we obtain your data from a 3rd party pending our obtaining your Consent to be considered for a position.

-To keep your data on file for ongoing Candidate placement services
+To keep your data on file for ongoing Candidate placement services (a) Identity

 (c) Curriculum Vitae